Fort Valley CCC camp offered Valley an economic lifeline

 Ninety years ago, when 100 young men from various metropolitan areas on the Eastern seaboard showed up on a dirt path amid some trees on April 17, they came as the first members of the Civilian Conservation Corps (CCC).
 And while they were headed to a “camp,” there really was nothing on that Shenandoah County site when they arrived except trees and dirt.
 The first camp residents lived in canvas tents until structures could be erected.

-“These were city boys,” said James R. “Jim” Wilkins Jr. He sits in his office in Winchester surrounded by photo albums, magazines, newspaper clippings, awards, and various other memorabilia from his father, the first superintendent of the Fort Valley camp — Camp Roosevelt, often referred to as the Pioneer Camp.
+“These were city boys,” said James R. “Jim” Wilkins Jr. He sits in his office in Winchester surrounded by photo albums, magazines, newspaper clippings, awards, and various other memorabilia from his father, the late James R. Wilkins Sr. of Winchester, who was the first superintendent of the Fort Valley camp — Camp Roosevelt, often referred to as the Pioneer Camp.

 These “city boys” came from places like D.C., Baltimore, Pittsburgh, or Philadelphia.
 “These boys and men were unemployed, some living on the streets.
 They were almost like roaming gangs.
 They had nothing to do,” said Wilkins of the first camp members.
 “The best thing was to get them off the streets and give them something to do.”

 That was the goal of the CCC camps — to put men to work.
-During the Great Depression of the 1930s, unemployment numbers were above 25 percent.
+During the Great Depression of the 1930s, unemployment numbers were above 25%.

 “These men [new camp residents] had no idea” of the skills needed to live in the woods and do manual labor, said Wilkins.

-Therefore, local employed men — or LEMs — were brought on board.
-These were men who lived in communities all around the camps, men now paid by the federal government to teach the camp residents how to use tools such as a two-man saw, how to acclimate to life in the woods such as how to watch out for snakes and other forest creatures, and how to work to clear land — often land that was untouched by human design.
+So, local employed men — or LEMs — were brought on board.
+These were men who lived in communities all around the camps, men now paid by the federal government to teach the camp residents how to use tools such as a two-man saw, how to acclimate to life in the woods such as how to watch out for snakes and other forest creatures, and how to clear land.
 LEMs were men of various ages and backgrounds who suddenly found employment, paid by the government for duties that were part of everyday life in the Valley.

 The camps needed people to teach camp residents “how to drive a tractor, how to fix a motor, how to drive a truck,” and the camps needed “stonemasons and carpenters,” said Wilkins, explaining that many of these were familiar duties found in rural communities because farm work required such skill, but these were skills totally unfamiliar to new camp residents.